cmendon/cloud-adoption-framework.pt-br/docs/govern/security-baseline/azure-security-guidance.md

 ---
-title: Guia de segurança do Azure
+title: Diretrizes de segurança do Azure
 titleSuffix: Microsoft Cloud Adoption Framework for Azure
 description: Quais diretrizes de segurança a Microsoft fornece?
 author: BrianBlanchard